Velrok/word-wizard/README.md

       new tab
 - [ ] allow to choose how many letters are pulled in increments of 5 -> 15, 20, 25
 - [ ] show word definitions on request (https://dictionaryapi.dev/)

+# Dev setup

+`npm run start`
+will start a local dev server

+`npm run build`
+will build for production

+Deployments are done via GitHub actions on push to main.